LovingFox/devops-cert_task/README.md

 ### Destroy

-Terraform just destroy all instances.
+Terraform just destroy AWS EC2 instances (Builder and Webserver).
 AWS ECR repository is not touched.

 ### Parameters

-* *appVersion* is a version of application (default is 1.0)
+* *appVersion* is a version of the application (default is 1.0)
-* *autoApprove* is true or false (default), automatically run apply after generating plan or user approvement is required
+* *autoApprove* is true or false (default), automatically run Terraform apply after generating plan or user approvement is required
 * *destroy* is true or false (default), destroy Terraform build or not

 ## Files